nens/threedi-docs/source/e_2d_tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The settings for the infiltration mechanism are contained in the v2_simple_infiltration table, which can be found just above the global settings.
-Right-click again to open the Attribute Table [1], toggle editing [2], add a new feature [3] and start editing the settings to the provided values in :numref:`inf_settings`.
+Right-click again to open the Attribute Table [1], toggle editing [2], add a new feature [3] and start editing the settings to the provided values in :numref:`figure_infiltration_settings`.

+.. _figure_infiltration_settings:

 .. image:: image/05_infiltration.png
     :alt: infiltration